Top Fall Tasks to Winterize Your Deck

 These 7 winterization tasks keep your deck looking great and can prevent expensive repairs down the road.

 As deck season draws to a close, it’s time to prep your deck for winter, just as you do your yard and garden.
-Walk through the following key actions to help it best withstand winter’s harsh conditions and emerge in the spring ready for yet another season of backyard enjoyment.
+Here are some key steps you can take to help your deck withstand winter’s harsh conditions and emerge in the spring ready for yet another season of backyard fun.

 Inspect and Repair

-Look for problems and evaluate whether repairs are necessary.
+Check for any problems and evaluate whether repairs are necessary.
 Fixing small damaged areas now prevents them from turning into larger, more expensive repairs.

 “If your deck is only damaged in a few spots, you can simply sand down and paint or stain those specific areas,” says Kevin Busch, vice president of operations at Mr. Handyman.
 “If the majority of the deck is damaged, it may be time to strip off the current finish and reapply a new coat.”